This page provides a basic introduction to the Cloud SQL Proxy, and describes the proxy options.

 the same uptime requirements as your application process.

-There is no need to create a proxy process for every application process; many application processes can share a single Cloud SQL Proxy process.
-Run one Cloud SQL Proxy client process per workstation or virtual machine.
+There is no need to create a proxy process for every application process; many application processes can share a single Cloud SQL Auth Proxy process.
+Run one Cloud SQL Auth Proxy client process per workstation or virtual machine.

-If you are using auto-scaling for virtual machines, ensure that the Cloud SQL Proxy is included in your virtual machine configuration, so that whenever a new virtual machine is started, it has its own Cloud SQL Proxy process.
+If you are using auto-scaling for virtual machines, ensure that the Cloud SQL Auth Proxy is included in your virtual machine configuration, so that whenever a new virtual machine is started, it has its own Cloud SQL Auth Proxy process.

 It is up to you to manage how many connections your application requires, whether by limiting or pooling the connections.
-The Cloud SQL Proxy does not place any limitations on new connection rates or persistent connection count.
+The Cloud SQL Auth Proxy does not place any limitations on new connection rates or persistent connection count.

-Reducing Cloud SQL Proxy output
+Reduce Cloud SQL Auth Proxy output

-If you need to reduce the size of the Cloud SQL Proxy log, you can do so by setting
+If you need to reduce the size of the Cloud SQL Auth Proxy log, you can do so by setting

 issues.

-How failover affects the Cloud SQL Proxy
+How failover affects the Cloud SQL Auth Proxy

-If you are running the Cloud SQL Proxy on an instance configured for High Availability, and a failover occurs, connections through the Cloud SQL Proxy are affected the same way as connections over IP: all existing connections are lost, and the application must establish new connections.
+If you are running the Cloud SQL Auth Proxy on an instance configured for High Availability, and a failover occurs, connections through the Cloud SQL Auth Proxy are affected the same way as connections over IP: all existing connections are lost, and the application must establish new connections.
 However, no manual intervention is required; the application can continue using the same connection strings it was before.